Do you need a night guard for teeth grinding or something more? Two sleep problems nobody talks about…

 You know the saying, “it sounds like he’s sawing logs in there!”.
 Unfortunately there is more to snoring than just an annoying sound that sends your partner to the couch.
 Those sounds mean that your airway is actually narrowing.
 Because of this, you may wake up during the night with shortness of breath, but it is very possible it will be so brief that you do not fully wake up.
 This brief shortness of breath or lack of breathing can happen as often as every hour, or multiple times within an hour depending on severity.
 This condition called sleep apnea is not just a minor annoyance, it can increase the chances of developing heart disease and stroke as well as osteoporosis.

 Studies have shown that these disruptions would be like getting pinched every couple of minutes all throughout the night.
 You obviously would not feel very rested if this were happening.
 The same essentially happens to your body when you have sleep apnea, you just do not remember every waking, yet feel tired the next morning.
 You ay think you have gotten the recommended eight hours of sleep, but with multiple night waking, those hours are significantly reduced.
-If you are consistently waking up in the morning and still feel groggy or tired, you may need to seek the help of a specialist to determine if you have sleep apnea.
+If you are consistently waking up in the morning and still feel groggy or tired, you may need to seek the help of a sleep doctor to determine if you have sleep apnea.
 A CPAP machine is used to treat sleep apnea by opening your airway with a steady air stream.
 While wearing the mask you should benefit from a much more restful sleep.
 A tip in addition to the CPAP machine to help with snoring is to lay on your side instead of your back.
 Lying on your back can cause your pharynx to collapse, yet again narrowing or cutting off your airway briefly.

 Sleep Problem #2: Teeth Grinding